Dishagaonkar/StudentHealth-Insight/README.md

 3. npm run start

 #make the google maps api work
-1.go to backend/server.js
+1. go to backend/server.js
-2.on line 28, where the varible apiKey is
+2. on line 28, where the varible apiKey is
-3.add the api key (quotes included ex apiKey = "123456678") 4.profit
+3. add the api key (quotes included ex apiKey = "123456678")
+4. profit